 Unemployment insurance (UI)

 If you lost your job or had your hours or pay reduced because of the pandemic, you may be eligible for unemployment insurance (UI) benefits, also called unemployment compensation.
-Some normal administrative rules apply, but the state has suspended its job search requirement and the requirement to be able and available to work.

 Even if you haven’t been laid off or furloughed, you still can qualify for benefits if one of these is true: